-Exercise 4.5.
+Exercise 4.13.
 Using the ideas from the space-efficient linked-list, SEList, design and implement a space-efficient SSet, SESSet.
 Do this by storing the data, in order, in an SEList and then storing the blocks of this SEList in an SSet.
 If the original SSet implementation uses O(n) space to store n elements, then the SESSet will use enough space for n elements plus O(n/b + b) wasted space.

-Exercise 4.6.
+Exercise 4.14.
 Using an SSet as your underlying structure, design and implement an application that reads a (large) text file and allow you to search, interactively, for any substring contained in the text.
+As the user types their query, a matching part of the text (if any) should appear as a result.